-Little Smiths are welcome: babysitting is available (from US$10 an hour); cots are free; extra beds are US$45 a night, and the chefs will tailor dishes to fussy palates.
+Little Smiths are welcome: under-fives stay free of charge and six to 11 year-olds stay for half price.
+Babysitting is available (from US$10 an hour); cots are free; extra beds are US$60 a night, and the chefs will tailor dishes to fussy palates.

 Bag one of the three tables along the river in the ‘Luc Binh corner’, overlooking the water and the Buddhist temple surrounded by palm trees on the other side of the river bank (lucky Smith members get first-dibs on one of these tables each evening).

 Cool and Continental: shift dress and Chanel references (pearls, ballet flats) for her; chinos, linen and cologne for him.